harryho/blog-hugo/content/projects/kube-cluster.md

 +++

+title = "Kubernetes Cluster in 5min"
-title = "Create Kubernetes Cluster" description="5 Mins to create a kubernetes cluster on Ubuntu or Centos Linux machine"
+description="5 Mins to create a kubernetes cluster on Ubuntu or Centos Linux machine"

 +++